tellor-io/dataSpecs/types/ChatGPTResponse.md

 ### Dispute considerations

 New lines should be stripped.
 In other words there should not be separate paragraphs in the on-chain response.
+Responses should include the major keywords of the question to be considered valid.
+Users of this query type should also examine the answer before accepting it in their smart contract, as irrelevant or off-topic answers can be hard to detect.

 ### Suggested Data Sources